GMWB Riders in a Binomial Framework - Pricing, Hedging, and Diversification of Mortality Risk: Introduction

 The binomial model has several advantages which we believe justify its use in theory and practice.
 It is significantly simpler to obtain numerical results using the binomial model than many of the approaches which have previously been applied.
-Under an appropriate parameterization the binomial model converges to the \citet{RefWorks:99} model, which has been used as the basis for modeling these contracts by a number of authors, and yields good approximations for more complex financial options with no analytic solutions in the corresponding continuous time pricing models.
+Under an appropriate parameterization the binomial model converges to the \citet{RefWorks:99} model, which has been used as the basis for modeling these contracts by a number of authors, and yields good approximations for more complex financial options which lack analytic solutions in the corresponding continuous time pricing models.
 Through dynamic programming and backward induction algorithms, binomial pricing models can easily be implemented.
+Further, the binomial model can be calibrated to a volatility surface.

 In contrast to Monte-Carlo simulation methods, the binomial approach is well-suited for American-style options with early exercise capability.
 More importantly an explicit exact hedging strategy can be formulated and implemented.
 Although binomial methods can be seen as a special case of finite difference methods there are fundamental differences between the two general methods and a thorough comparison of binomial and finite difference methods is provided in \citet{RefWorks:100}.